Exploring the Top 10 Most Hated NBA Players 2024: The Controversial Court

 Ben Simmons

-Ben Simmons has faced a lot of backlash due to his struggles with shooting and overall offensive performance.
+Ben Simmons has faced much backlash due to his struggles with shooting and overall offensive performance.
 As a result, fans and analysts often criticize his lack of development in this vital aspect of his game.
 The recent trade saga with the Philadelphia 76ers has only added fuel to the fire, making him one of the most disliked players in the league.

 Kyrie Irving